quantmonster/quantmonster.github.io/_posts/2022-09-17-modeling-tips.md

 If your model exists within a very complex system, then no matter how hard you try, unit tests won't cover all the possible edge cases.
 So, validation becomes very important.

+The more complex your model is, the more validation it needs.
+Depending on the severity and veracity of a failed validation check, the model should either log a warning or throw an error, halt, and alert you.

 There are two general categories of validation that I've found to be useful:

 <ul>